brunoscopelliti/risk-card-combination/README.md

 # risk-card-combination

-Determine the number of reinforcement armies for a given cards combination
+Determine the number of reinforcement armies for a given cards combination.